Lawmen up search for escapees

 …wanted bulletin issued for two other murder accused

-Members of the joint services have stepped up their search for the five priosners who escaped from the Camp Street jail during Sunday afternoon riot.
+MEMBERS of the joint services have stepped up their search for the prisoners who escaped from the Camp Street jail during Sunday afternoon’s riot.

-In its latest wanted bulletin police named Stafrei Hopkinson Alexander as being wanted for questioning in relation to murder and escaping from lawful custody at the Georgetown Prison.
-Hopkinson 32 last known address is given as Laing Avenue, Georgetown.

-The other wanted man is Sherwin Nero a/k Sherwin Moses c/d “catty.”
-His last known address is given as Friendship Buxton, East Coast Demerara and Lot 74 Dennis Street, Sophia.
-Police on Sunday also issued a wanted bulletins for notorious killer Mark Royden Durant aka Royden Williams C/D “Smallie” and Uree Varswyke, called Malcolm Gordon.
+In its latest wanted bulletin, police named Stafrei Hopkinson Alexander as being wanted for questioning in relation to murder and escaping from lawful custody at the Georgetown Prison.
+Hopkinson, 32, last known address is given as Laing Avenue, Georgetown.
+Police on Sunday also issued wanted bulletins for notorious killer, Mark Royden Durant, a.k.a Royden Williams called “Smallie” and Uree Varswyke, called Malcolm Gordon.
 Williams, a resident of Buxton, East Coast Demerara, was charged along with several others for the 2008 mass killings at Lusignan and Bartica.

 Varswyke was in jail for the murder of Edward B. Beharry’s security guard, Wilbert Stewart, at Sterling Products Limited Providence location, back in December 2014.